2023 Best Allied Health Professions Bachelor's Degree Trade Schools in the Middle Atlantic Region

 Top 10 Best Allied Health Professions Bachelor's Degree Schools

 Our 2023 rankings named Upstate Medical University the best school in the Middle Atlantic Region for allied health professions students working on their bachelor’s degree.
-Located in the midsize city of Syracuse, SUNY Upstate Medical University is a public school with a small student population.
+Located in the city of Syracuse, SUNY Upstate Medical University is a public college with a small student population.

 While working on their Bachelor's Degree, allied health majors at SUNY Upstate Medical University accumulate an average of around $16,983 in student debt.

-Read full report on Allied Health Professions at Upstate Medical University
+Full Allied Health Professions at Upstate Medical University Report

-Out of the 70 schools in the Middle Atlantic Region that were part of this year’s ranking, SUNY Downstate Health Sciences University landed the # 2 spot on the list.
+A rank of #2 on this year’s list means SUNY Downstate Health Sciences University is a great place for allied health professions students working on their bachelor’s degree.
 SUNY Downstate is a small public school located in the city of Brooklyn.

 Allied Health majors at SUNY Downstate take out an average of $21,014 in student loans while working on their Bachelor's Degree.